 What is the NEICE?

-The American Public Human Services Association (APHSA), in conjunction with the Association of Administrators of the Interstate Compact on the Placement of Children (AAICPC), has developed and implemented the NEICE.
+The American Public Human Services Association (APHSA) developed and implemented the NEICE for use by the Association of Administrators of the Interstate Compact on the Placement of Children (AAICPC).

-The NEICE was launched in November 2013 with pilot funding from Office of Management and Budget, through the Partnership Fund for Program Integrity Innovation.
-Recognizing the success of the pilot and the potential for a nationwide, electronic data exchange, in June 2015, the Children's Bureau awarded a cooperative agreement (grant number 90XA0151) to APHSA and AAICPC to rollout NEICE to every state and jurisdiction.
-At this time, the NEICE project is expanding nationwide, with the goal of serving all states.
-Plans are in place to sustain the system beyond the grant and our aspirational goal is to have all states onboard.
-Find the states that are part of the NEICE project and those that plan to join on the National Implementation Progress Map (Download PDF).
+The NEICE was launched in November 2013 with funding from the Office of Management and Budget through the Partnership Fund for Program Integrity Innovation.
+Recognizing the success of the pilot and the potential for nationwide, electronic data exchange, in June 2015, the Children's Bureau awarded a cooperative agreement (Grant #: 90XA0151) to APHSA to implement NEICE in every state and jurisdiction.
+At this time, APHSA has MOU NEICE agreements with 45 states to implement and use the NEICE.

 What are the Benefits?